 Booking of the Outeniqua Trail is done through the SANParks office in Knysna and you can choose how many day you would like to do if you aren’t up to the full 7 days.

 The trail from Montagu Pass to Saasvled offers the chance for a overnight hike with either camping at the Tierkop Hut or booking it and sleeping inside.
-The downside is that you will have to carry a large reserve of water of both drinking and cooking as there is no water once you cross over the watershed and head down to the hut.
+The downside is that you will have to carry a large reserve of water for both drinking and cooking as there is no water once you cross over the watershed and head down to the hut.

 Less common in the region is wild camping, but the potential does exist though carrying a tent and a full pack across rapidly undulating terrain is a deterrent for most.